apssouza22/blog/_posts/2023-03-20-Q&A-with-Alexsandro-souza.md

 During my childhood, I was very sporty.
 I was particularly interested in football and volleyball.
 I was always eager to learn and improve, which led me to do various courses, including barbering, business assistant, computer hardware and web development.

 Coming from a poor family in Brazil, I had to start working at the age of 15 to help support my family.
 Balancing school and work was not easy, but I was determined to make the most of my situation and create a better future for myself.

+**Please tell us about a specific example where you had to handle a difficult situation with a direct report and how you handled with it.**

+When I managed a very senior team, I initially faced challenges in implementing an effective framework that aligned with my leadership approach.
+The team had been hired by a previous manager and was already established before I joined, which made it harder to introduce new principles and best practices that I felt were critical.

+To address this, it was required a lot of communication and relationship-building.
+It was a process that required patience and persistence, but over time, we successfully adopted the new framework and saw improvements in both collaboration and productivity.